OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Ensure that every node has at maximum one hosting relation.
 Otherwise, throw Ambiguous Hosting Error.
 1. Ensure that every node has a hosting relation if the node had at least one conditional relation in the Variable Service Template.
 Otherwise, throw Missing Hosting Error.
-1. Ensure that the node of each artifact exist.
+1. Ensure that the node of each artifact exists.
 Otherwise, throw Missing Artifact Parent Error.
 1. Ensure that present artifacts have unique names within their node.
 Otherwise, throw Ambiguous Artifact error.
+1. Ensure that the node of each property exists.
+Otherwise, throw Missing Property Parent error.
+1. Ensure that present properties have unique names within their node.
+Otherwise, throw Ambiguous Property error.

 Since the derived Service Template might be further processed, e.g. by [Topology Completion](https://cs.emis.de/LNI/Proceedings/Proceedings232/247.pdf){target=_blank}[@hirmer2014automatic],